AdeilH/tidb_agentic_signal/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Repository Requirements:**
+- ✅ **Public Repository**: This repository is publicly accessible
+- ✅ **OSI-Approved License**: Licensed under MIT License (OSI-approved)
+- ✅ **Open Source**: Free to use, modify, and distribute

-This project is part of a TiDB hackathon submission showcasing advanced database features in a real-world application.
+This project showcases TiDB's advanced database features in a real-world financial application.

 ## 🤝 Contributing